tanem/express-backbone-boilerplate/README.md

 # Node Backbone Carousel

-A small project I used to figure out how to wire up a simple Node/ExpressJS based dev environment.
-This was used to develop a Backbone MVC based client which communicated with the backend via a RESTful API.
+A small project I used to figure out how to wire up a simple Node/ExpressJS based JS dev environment.

 The app can be started via `./start.sh`.